-For this project, the Standing Committee evaluated three newly submitted measures against NQF's standard evaluation criteria.
-The Standing Committee recommended all three measures for endorsement.
+For this cycle, the Standing Committee evaluated three newly submitted measures against NQF's standard evaluation criteria.
+The Standing Committee recommended all three measures for endorsement, and the Consensus Standards Approval Committee (CSAC) upheld the Standing Committee's recommendations.

-The Standing Committee recommended the following measures:
+The Standing Committee endorsed the following measures: